Changing Higher Ed Podcast 125 with Host Dr. Drumm McNaughton and Guest Phil Hill – Higher Ed OPM Marketplace Transformation

 This entails going beyond (mostly graduate) degree programs and into offerings such as free courses, bootcamps, short certificate programs, and more. edX brings tens of millions of registered students to the table, and now 2U can market to students at a much lower cost while saving money on sales and marketing efforts.

 Another big change other is the current uncertainty in financial markets, which has caused the stock prices of these companies to fall significantly.
-As a result, these companies no longer can afford to focus on growth; they must also focus on profitability in order to stay in business.
+As a result, these companies can no longer afford to focus on growth; they must also focus on profitability in order to stay in business.
 2U has laid off 20 percent of its workers across the country in order to achieve profitability, for example.

 The whole OPM market is either dealing with these issues today or will have to deal with them soon, according to Hill.